-Veterans who send a chat to the Veterans Crisis Line Chat voluntarily provide information and are notified that the information they provide will only be used to assist in helping the Veteran through their crisis.
-Other than refusing to participate, individuals do not have a right to consent to particular uses of the information or to review or to contest the information in this system because the system is only used to assist the Veteran through their crisis.
+Veterans who call into the Veterans Crisis Line voluntarily provide information and are notified that the information they provide will only be used to assist in helping the Veteran through their crisis.
+Other than refusing to participate, individuals do not have a right to consent to particular uses of the information or to review or to contest the information in this system because the system is only used for the express purpose of assisting the Veteran through their crisis.